Florida Public Employee Disputes Lawyer

 - Unfair Labor Practice (ULP)

-Scott Wagner and Associates, P.A., strives to help with public employee disputes by assisting employees in understanding their rights and guiding them through the process of negotiating favorable settlements.
-In addition to helping public employees, our attorneys work with unions to help protect employee interests, especially in light of new regulations imposed by the state.
+Scott • Wagner and Associates, strives to help with public employee disputes by assisting employees in understanding their rights and guiding them through the process of negotiating favorable settlements.
+In addition to helping public employees, our lawyers work with unions to help protect employee interests, especially in light of new regulations imposed by the state.

 A statute recently passed by Florida Gov. Rick Scott has placed restrictions on the rights of public employees with and without contracts or agreements.
 The legislation includes two provisions that have changed the landscape of laws affecting severance limitations on public employees :